Our Origin Stories

-Big Histories of the Kings, Cavepeople, Beasts, and Battles Behind Today’s News
+Histories of the Kings, Cavepeople, Beasts, and Battles Behind Today’s News

 David Tollen’s new book tells the histories behind today’s great issues.
 It’s a “reader’s digest” for the vital ideas of anthropology and world history – with a user-friendly voice and a rare breadth of topics.
 Those topics include the origins and role of “races,” humanity’s 50,000-year management of the environment, the sources of Western power, the deaths of democracies, our species’ unusual war with microorganisms, and the myths and realities of conspiracies.
-Each of the fifteen chapters covers one topic — in just eight to eighteen pages.
+Each of the f0urteen chapters covers one topic — in just eight to eighteen pages.

 Table of Contents

-Introduction: Fast Change, Big History, and Origin Stories
+Introduction: Not-Quite-True Tales and Origin Stories

-- Spirits and Gods: The Origins of Today’s Religions
+- The Distant Origins of Today’s Religions

 C. Timeline of Big History